 - 3/4 cup Yellow/Brown Onion finely diced

 - 1 teaspoon Garlic Powder

-- In a large mixing bowl, mix together all meatloaf ingredients, except tomatoes.
+- In a large mixing bowl, mix together all ingredients, except Potatoes, Diced Tomatoes and Sugar.

-- Using an immersion blender, blend the diced tomatoes.
-Add half of the blended tomatoes to the meat mixture and mix together and set aside the rest to make the Meatloaf Sauce.
+- Using an immersion blender, blend the diced tomatoes and add half to the meat mixture and mix together and set aside the rest to make the Meatloaf Sauce.

-- Place 2 cups of water into the Pressure Cooker cooking pot and place a Short Legged Trivet into cooking pot.
+- Add 2 cups of water into cooking pot and place a Short Legged Trivet into cooking pot.
 Lay whole Potatoes in a single row on top.
-Place meatloaf with sling into steamer basket and on top of trivet.
+Place the Steam Rack on top of the potatoes.

-- Remove meatloaf from Pressure Cooker and place into oven safe dish.
-Pour ¾ of the remaining sweet tomato sauce on top of meatloaf and place under the broiler for 5 minutes.
+- Remove Meatloaf from Pressure Cooker and place into oven safe dish.
+Pour 3/4 of Meatloaf on top of Meatloaf and place under the broiler for 5 minutes.
 (If you have a CrispLid, set temp to 400 degrees and time to 5 minutes, but keep an eye on it.)

-- Use the rest of the sweet sauce over individual servings.
+- Spoon the remaining Meatloaf Sauce over individual servings.

 - See my Pressure Cooker Whipped/Mashed Potatoes post for mashing/ingredient instructions.